hypo69/hypo/pytest/gemini - set 4/en/src/utils/powershell/examples/pprint/example_pprint.md

 2. Ensure you have pytest installed (`pip install pytest`).
 3. Run the tests from your terminal: `pytest test_pprint.py`

-This revised solution is more robust and comprehensive, addressing the potential issues in the previous example and demonstrating best practices for writing effective pytest tests.
+This revised solution is more robust and comprehensive, addressing the potential issues in the previous example and demonStarting best practices for writing effective pytest tests.
 Remember to adapt these tests further based on the actual functionality of your `pprint` function in the `example_pprint.py` file.
 If there are more complex data structures handled, add more tests to thoroughly verify the output of the function.